 Eastern Community Legal Centre is collecting funds to expand its services to communities and people experiencing disadvantage.
 While governments provide financial support, demand for services far outweighs these resources.
-The generosity of donations supports ECLC to sustain and further develop its work in communities across Melbourne's east.
+Donations support ECLC to sustain and further develop its work with communities across Melbourne's east.

 How will the funds be used?

-The funds will be used to provide increased services to the community.
-Using a dynamic mix of over 100 volunteers along with professional staff, ECLC is able to utilise its limited resources very efficiently deliver a broad range of services across Melbourne's east, from its offices in Box Hill, Boronia and Healesville and 11 outreach locations.
+With a dynamic mix of volunteers and paid staff, ECLC uses its limited resources very efficiently to deliver a broad range of services across Melbourne's east, from its offices in Box Hill, Boronia and Healesville and outreach locations.
 This work includes:

 - legal information and referral